hzi-braunschweig/pia-system/psa.app.mobile/README.md

 Install dependencies: `npm install`

-### Device / Emulator
+## Device / Emulator

-To run the app on a device or an emulator you need to install the following packages globally:
+To run the app on a device or an emulator you can use one of the following commands:

-- `npm install -g native-run`
-- `npm install -g cordova`
+- `npm run start:android`
-- `npm install -g @ionic/cli`
+- `npm run start:ios`

-After setup and installing additional dependencies (sections about iOS and Android) you can start the app by running `start:<plattform>:<emulator|device>`.

-- You can choose a device if you add ` -- --target <ID>`
-- You can get a list of supported devices by adding ` -- --list`
+Alternatively, you can open Android Studio and run it from there (see [Capacitor Android Documentation](https://capacitorjs.com/docs/android#running-your-app)).
+You can start Android Studio by running `npm run open:android`.

 #### Configure Keycloak